Cuccidati Siciliani, also spelled as “cucciddati” are typical Italian Fig Cookies from Sicily that are made during Christmas time and big holidays.

 Cuccidati Filling:

 - In a food processor add figs, candied fruit and Marsala wine.
-Process until you get a nice paste.
+Process until smooth paste.

 - In a big bowl mix together fig paste, chopped nuts with chocolate, raisins and cinnamon.